autopkg/apizz-recipes/AppStorePKG/README.md

 4. Download and install the app.
 If any of the MAS apps are already installed, add <code>--force</code> to the command
 <pre>mas install [MASAPPID1] [MASAPPID2] ...</pre>
 5. Once all downloads and installs have completed go back to the window running AppStoreExtractor.sh and enter any key.
 6. When prompted, type <code>y</code> to indicate you wish to finalize the packages.
-This renames the PKG to <code>APPNAME_VERSION.pkg</code> and puts it in a DMG.
+This renames the PKG to <code>APPNAME_VERSION.pkg</code> and puts it in a DMG with the same name structure.
 7. Run autopkg munki recipes in this repo to import the DMGs into your munki repo

 ## To-do